-Prime Properties hires another electrical contractor to correct Elite's mistake and then sues Elite Electrical for breach of contract.
-The suit alleges that Elite's use of inferior materials and faulty installation methods constituted poor workmanship.
-Elite is insured for liability under a standard general liability policy.
-Ed forwards the lawsuit to his liability insurer, which quickly denies coverage.
-Ed is stunned.
+When Pete fails to respond to the realty company's complaint, Ready Realty hires another painting contractor to repaint the apartments.
+It then sues Primo Painting for breach of contract, citing poor workmanship.
+The painting company is insured for liability under a standard general liability policy.
+Pete forwards the lawsuit to his liability insurer, which quickly denies coverage.
+Pete is stunned.
 Why isn't the claim covered?

 Requirements for Coverage

-Ed's liability policy covers damages that Ed's company is legally obligated to pay because of bodily injury or property damage caused by an occurrence.
-Elite's failure to perform is not an accident.
-As no occurrence has taken place, Prime's breach of contract suit isn't covered under Elite's liability policy.
+Secondly, the alleged bodily injury or property damage must be caused by an occurrence.
+Ready Realty's lawsuit contends that Primo Painting failed to fulfill the terms of its contract.
+Primo's failure to do what it promised to do is not an accident.
+As no occurrence has taken place, the suit isn't covered under Primo's liability policy.

-As a general rule, lawsuits based only on breach of contract are not covered under general liability policies.
-A liability policy is not a guarantee that your work will be done in accordance with a contract.
-A project owner may require you to guarantee that your work will be completed as promised in your contract.
-You can provide that guarantee by purchasing a completion bond.
-Because the quality of your work is under your control, you assume the risk that your work may be faulty.
+As a general rule, lawsuits based only on a breach of contract (with no bodily injury or property damage) aren't covered under general liability policies.
+A liability policy is not a guarantee that your work will be done properly in accordance with a contract.
+If a project owner requires you to make such a guarantee, you can satisfy that request by purchasing a completion bond.

-A general liability policy contains exclusions that eliminate coverage for certain suits arising from your faulty work.
+Thirdly, a claim will be covered only if no exclusions apply.
+A general liability policy contains several exclusions that eliminate coverage for suits arising from your faulty work.
 These exclusions are complex, and courts don't anyways interpret them in a consistent manner.
 Here are some basic concepts to keep in mind.
-These are general rules, and exceptions may apply in some circumstances.
+These are general rules that may not apply in some circumstances.

 - If your work is faulty, your policy won't cover the cost of redoing it.
-In the Elite Electrical scenario, suppose that Prime Properties sues Elite for the cost of hiring another contractor to redo Elite's shoddy work.
-Elite's liability policy will not cover the cost of correcting its faulty work.
+In the example outlined above, suppose that Ready Realty sues Primo Painting for the cost of hiring another contractor to redo Primo Painting's faulty work.
+Primo's liability policy won't cover that cost.

 - If you are working on part of a building and accidentally cause damage to the specific part you are working on, your policy won't cover that damage.
-For example, you are an electrical contractor.
-You have been hired by a property owner to install a new electrical panel.
+For example, you are an electrical contractor and have been hired by a property owner to install a new electrical panel.
 While working on the panel you accidentally start a fire and the panel is destroyed.
-If the property owner demands compensation for the damage to the panel, your insurer will not cover the loss.
+If the property owner demands compensation for the damage to the panel, your insurer won't cover the loss.

-Similarly, if damage to your completed work injures a third party or causes damage to other property, the injury or damage should be covered.
-For instance, suppose that you use the wrong type of mortar to build a brick wall.
+Similarly, if damage to your completed work injures a third party or causes damage to other property, that injury or damage should be covered.
+For instance, suppose you use the wrong type of mortar to build a brick wall.
 The wall collapses onto the homeowner's car, damaging the vehicle.
 Your liability policy should cover the damage to the car.
-In this case, your faulty work caused damage to property other than the wall.
+In this case, your faulty work caused damage to property other than your completed work (the wall).

-Damage to work you have completed may also be covered if the damaged work was performed by a subcontractor you hired.
-For example, suppose that you operate a masonry business and have been hired by a property owner to do extensive brick work.
+Damage to work you have completed may be covered if the damaged work was performed on your behalf by a subcontractor.
+For example, suppose you operate a masonry business and have been hired by a property owner to do extensive brickwork.
 You hire a subcontractor to construct a brick wall but do all of the remaining work yourself.
 The subcontractor performs shoddy work, the wall collapses, and the property owner sues you for property damage.
 Because the wall was not your work, the property damage claim may be covered.